terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/ip_spaces.html.markdown

 ## List of resources with IP Space support

-The following resources for IP Space management are available with Terraform Provider for VCD starting with version 3.10:
+The following resources for IP Space management are available with Terraform Provider for VCLOUD starting with version 3.10:

 * [`vcloud_ip_space`](/providers/vmware/vcd/latest/docs/resources/ip_space) - provides IP Space and
   default quota definition capability